 - Anti-blight

 - > Adult-oriented entertainment

 - Dangerous buildings

-- Natural features preservation
+- > Natural features preservation for greenspace and/or new development

 - Private roads

 - Property maintenance

 - > Purchase of development rights

 - Wetland protection

+- Signs

-- > Signs
+- > Dark Skys

 Following adoption of this Master Plan, the Township should review its existing general law ordinances related to land use and make any changes necessary to ensure consistency with and promote the vision of this Master Plan.
 Review should also focus on ensuring consistency with changes to state acts, recent case law, and other Township ordinances.